 - Please note that since I originally wrote this post in 2018 a “Cape Hillsborough Sunrise with the Wallabies Tour” has been introduced.
 In recent years there has been a dramatic increase in visitors to the beach which has resulted in the introduction of a tour.

 - As I have not taken the tour I cannot comment.
-I have read that sunrise tours operate sustainably and leave a minimal environmental footprint.
-Hopefully I will be able to review the experience and report back soon with more information.
+I have read that Sunrise Tours operates sustainably and leaves a minimal environmental footprint.
+Hopefully, I will be able to review the experience and report back soon with more information.

 Add to your Queensland itinerary